 Priority is given to assisting with the cost of fees.
 Successful grants are awarded in mid-February each year.

-In 1984, Bob Forsyth, a farmer of Te Puninga, near Morrinsville, donated a parcel of shares to Blind Low Vision NZ.
+In 1984, Bob Forsyth, a farmer of Te Puninga, near Morrinsville, donated a parcel of shares to the Blind & Low Vision NZ.

 The gift was initially treated as a restricted fund but, following Mr Forsyth’s death, the Foundation sold the shares and invested the returns in the Forsyth Fund Capital Account.
 This is classed as an Endowed Capital Fund which means the Foundation manages it, but there are independent Trustees.